Olenjan/ItemGenerator/Definitions.md

 	Graphics		- A visual representation 'entity(ies)'
 	Audio			- An auditory representation 'entity(ies)'
 	Physics 		- A set of rules governing physical 'Entity(ies)' and how they move, interact with each other through forces and collisions
-	Entity Behavior - A Scripted behavior of an 'Entity'
+	Entity Behavior - A Scripted or controlled behavior of an 'Entity'

 	### Gameplay
 	Gameplay system - A set of interacting rules that defined a specific part of a 'game'